 When a thick plume of black smoke emerges from your car’s exhaust, it’s never a good indication.
 This frequently occurs when an air filter is blocked.
 Due to an imbalance between the air and fuel in the engine, surplus gasoline leaks out as black smoke.
 In certain instances, the unburned gasoline may even ignite, causing you to see little flames at the end of your exhaust pipe.

 Automobiles used in dusty or rural regions may require air filter replacements more frequently.
+Additionally, cars with integrated engineering tune parts may need more frequent air filter replacements due to increased airflow and performance demands.
 Alternatively, individuals can choose an air filter from vendors for dusty regions.
 Furthermore, when an individual is getting the service done for their vehicle, they should see the health of the air filter separately.
 They can ask the mechanic whether there is a need to change the air filter or not.
 So next time you get your car serviced, note these points.